 If you must miss a class due to personal or professional obligations, and you cannot find another faculty member to cover your class, don’t cancel that class!

 Instead, schedule a trained educator to facilitate an interactive workshop for your class.
-Topic choices include leadership, diversity, student wellness, and career development.
+Topic choices include leadership, student wellness, and career development.

 If you are interested in the DCTC program, please review and choose a workshop that suits the needs of your students.
 We need a minimum of one-week notice to coordinate your DCTC.
 If available, a Student Affairs administrator and/or a trained peer educator will be scheduled to facilitate a workshop for your class.